 We were lucky with the weather, which was dry and cool, but even then it was subject to rapid change – in this case, just the cloud and light conditions, so my photos look quite different from moment to moment.

 We had a short first-timer briefing, with a map of the course.
 It didn’t matter to me, a bum knee reducing me to walking and giving me time to check the course map any time I felt like, but lack of one crucial direction sent Steve momentarily the wrong way.
-If in doubt, turn the right fork, they said, and that’s true for everywhere except at the top of the course, when you should turn left.
+If in doubt, take the right fork, they said, and that’s true for everywhere except at the top of the course, when you should turn left.
 There are arrows there and a couple of other places, so if in doubt, follow the white arrows on the road.

 Afterwards we were feted for our parkrun count, and got stuck in to scones and coffee/water.
 We were made to feel welcome in a very short time, and if it hadn’t been so much fun, the bus ride back to the ferry would have been sad.